-Tubular breasts may appear elongated in shape, be overly “droopy,” or have very large or protruding nipples with a larger-than-normal areola (the pigmented skin around the nipple).
+Tubular breasts may appear elongated in shape, be overly “droopy,” or have very large or protruding nipples with a larger-than-typical areola (the pigmented skin around the nipple).

 Sometimes the condition causes one breast to be misshapen, while other times, both breasts are affected.